INN/docs/how-we-work/meetings.md

 ### Daily Scrum

 -  Every weekday at 10 AM ET (Monday and Friday are a little different, as described below)
--  Uses the Google Hangout link from the recurring event invite on the team Google calendar
+-  Uses the Zoom link from the recurring event invite on the team Google calendar
 -  Starts on time, no exceptions
 -  Never longer than 10 minutes
 -  Literally stand up